What Should I Do If My Uber Driver is Driving Drunk?

 As noted, rideshare drivers are not employees.
 However, Uber and Lyft are responsible for performing background checks on their drivers.
 If a driver was hired despite a history of drunk driving convictions or if the company allowed them to keep accepting rides after complaints of possible intoxication, the accident victim may have a personal injury case against the company.

-Your car accident lawyer will conduct a thorough investigation so you may receive justice.
+Your drunk driving accident attorney will conduct a thorough investigation so you may receive justice.
 Do not make any statements to the insurance company or sign any agreements until you have obtained legal counsel.

 Contact us for a free consultation